pytorch/pytorch/docs/source/data.rst

 custom type (which will occur if you have a :attr:`collate_fn` that returns a custom batch type), or if each element of your batch is a custom type, the pinning logic will not recognize them, and it will return that batch (or those elements) without pinning the memory.
-To enable memory pinning for custom batch or data types, define a :meth:`pin_memory` method on your custom type(s).
+To enable memory pinning for custom batch or data type(s), define a :meth:`pin_memory` method on your custom type(s).

 See the example below.